What you will learn

 Medical Laboratory Assistants are involved in the processing of all samples that come into the lab and ensuring these samples meet required standards for analysis, and there is high demand for employment throughout Alberta, specifically in the central and northern regions.

-You will typically be employed by hospitals and healthcare centers, industrial process or manufacturing companies, research laboratories and insurance companies.
+You will typically be employed by hospitals and healthcare centres, industrial process or manufacturing companies, research laboratories and insurance companies.

 As a graduate of the program, you are also eligible to challenge the Canadian Society for Medical Laboratory Science exam to obtain national certification as a medical laboratory assistant in Canada.